Optical Effects of Phenomenal Cabochons

 Phenomena Caused by Light Properties

-Color change is another type of phenomena that occurs most dramatically in alexandrite.
-Chromium causes alexandrite’s color, which accounts for a close balance between red and green, varying with the type of viewing light.
+Colour change is another type of phenomena that occurs most dramatically in alexandrite.
+Chromium causes alexandrite’s colour, which accounts for a close balance between red and green, varying with the type of viewing light.
 The finest Russian alexandrites appear green in daylight and under fluorescent light.
 Under incandescent light, alexandrites appear red.
-This phenomenon coined the romantic phrase “emerald by day, ruby by night.”
-Although alexandrite, named after the Russian tsar Alexander II, is the most valued color change gem, certain sapphire, spinel and garnet varieties can also show color change.
+This phenomenon coined the romantic phrase “emerald by day, ruby by night”.
+Although alexandrite, named after the Russian tsar Alexander II, is the most valued colour change gem, certain sapphire, spinel and garnet varieties can also show colour change.

 Why Are Some Gems Fashioned as Cabochons?